 Last week’s blog post – MythBusters Episode 10: Money Can’t Buy Happiness sparked more controversies than Adolf Hitler has in the last 70 years.
 Well basically, Hitler is dead and here I am following the opposite of his legacy – writing amazing life-changing blog posts with poop jokes that bring people together for an epic intellectual gangbang.

-For the record that entry is officially the most read post in the MythBusters series(Stat count: 962 views).
+For the record that entry is officially the most read post in the MythBusters series(current stat count: 2632 views).
 What’s more, I received a ton of comments, emails, and WhatsApp texts regarding the topic.
 A big bear hug to everyone who commented.
 Interestingly, some recurring questions and statements common to most of the feedbacks were:

 - If money can buy happiness, why aren’t people always happy even with enough?